abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Maximum and minimum
 ---

-So partial orders do not provide us with a definite answer of the question who is better at who at soccer, but in sports (as well as in other domains) people often don't care who is better than, *who is number one* i.e. the champion, the player who is better than anyone else, or more generally, the element that is bigger than any other element, which is called the *maximum element*.
+As we saw, partial orders do not provide us with a definite answer of the question who is better at who at soccer.
+But in sports (as well as in other domains) people often don't care who is better than, *who is number one* i.e. the champion, the player who is better than anyone else, or more generally, the element that is bigger than any other element, which is called the *maximum element*.
+And some partial orders do have such element.
 In our last diagram **M** is the maximum element.
 In this diagram, the green element is the biggest one.

 ![Join diagram with one more element](join_additional_element.svg)